-When distance education study is desired, Asia-Pacific International University requires it to be taken from an accredited institution.
+When distance education study is advisable, Asia-Pacific International University requires that it be taken from an accredited institution.

-Credit through distance education courses may not apply toward requirements of a major unless approved by the Faculty Dean and the Academic Board.
+Credit through distance education courses may not apply toward requirements of a major unless approved by the Faculty Dean, Registrar, and Vice President for Academic Administration.
 Correspondence credit may not normally be used to replace a failure or to raise a low grade earned in residence.
 No correspondence credit will be recorded on the transcript until the student has earned a minimum of 15 semester hours in residence with a grade point average of 2.00 (C) or above.